 Prof Julia Davidson contributes to government drive for internet safety

 CATS co-director Julia Davidson, Prof Sonia Livingstone, LSE, and Dr Joanne Bryce, Uni of Central Lancashire have been commissioned by the government to produce a report detailing how young people use the internet, the dangers they face and the issues with safeguarding them.
 The report will be part of a new Internet Safety Strategy aimed at making Britain the safest country in the world for children and young people to be online.

-Attachment Style Interview training coming to Australia in May
+Attachment Style Interview training coming to Australia

 New CATS project in the IoM: neglect and related issues in Safegurding